Better customer experiences begin with better in-store staff journeys

 Service without barriers Digital tablets mean that interactions and transactions between staff and customers can take place anywhere in store.
 Service is ubiquitous these days, so you don’t need a traditional service desk anymore.
 Which means that customers are building new habits and relationships during the sales and buying process.

 With five experiential retail stores completed, it’s early days for the EE showcase store format.
 But it’s clear that all the efforts we’ve made are having an impact on the customer experience.
 The Net Promotor Scores are on the rise and there is a genuine improvement in staff behaviour, engagement and morale.

 Download available of the full EE showcase presentation we gave at Retail Design Expo 2018 below:

-Please get in touch if you have any questions, or would like to know more about designing good staff journeys that have a positive impact on your customer experience.
+Please get in touch if you have any questions, or would like to know more about experiential retail stores and designing good staff journeys that have a positive impact on your customer experience.